Palem1988/blocknetdx-utils/README.md

 # TODO

 - Add unit tests with valid data present in the dex once it's loaded.
-- Define more precise assertion checks once the Dex is loaded with test data.
 - Add test case where Token and Address are not consistent.
 - Running tests and analyzing results.
 - Add more APIs once they are available.